Table of Contents

 Key West is beautiful in April, with warm weather that’s ideal for beach lounging and swimming.
 Temperatures range from a high of 81 degrees to a low of 72, and humidity is as low as it gets.
 The crowds continue to get lighter, while prices continue to creep down.
 This might be the perfect time to visit the Florida Keys.

-April is also a great month for fun annual events and festivals.
+April is also one of the best times to visit the Florida Keys for fun annual events and festivals.
 Join in the yearly Key West independence festivities at the Conch Republic Independence Celebration, or dance and experience Afro-Caribbean culture at the Afro Roots World Festival.

 Key West in May